 Free Blank Legal Forms

-IMPORTANT DISCLAIMER: I have used these Oregon expungement forms many times in court for the purpose of expunging a conviction when the client is eligible to have the conviction expunged.
-They may not fit your situation.
-These free forms are not a substitute for legal advice from a qualified attorney.
-Having said that, attorneys charge $400-$500 to basically fill out their version of these same forms and file them for you.
-What you do with these forms is completely up to you and neither the forms nor the instructions are legal advice.
-You are completely responsible for the use of these forms and I am not.
-Contact me if you or someone you know ever needs a good attorney for a criminal case.
+IMPORTANT DISCLAIMER: I created this form as a model to help you expunge your own conviction.
+It may not fit your situation.
+This free form is not a substitute for legal advice from a qualified attorney.
+Having said that, attorneys charge up to $1500 to basically fill out their version of this same form and file it for you.
+What you do with this form is completely up to you and neither the form nor the instructions are legal advice.
+You are completely responsible for the use of this form and I am not.
+Give me a call if you need to hire an attorney for an actual criminal charge.

 - Determine if your case is eligible for expungement, aka motion to set aside.
 The statute is ORS 137.225.
 It’s super complicated so I can’t lay it all out here.
 In summary, it says you can set aside if:

 - Go to a place that makes fingerprint cards.
-A place that makes passport photos is a good bet.
 Have them make you a fingerprint card.
 There will be a small fee for that.
 Tell them it’s for an expungement.

 - Go to the court clerk of the court where you got the conviction.
-Ask them for three copies of the judgment, if you don’t already have it.
-File with the clerk the original motion, original affidavit, original order, one copy of the judgment and a money order or cashier’s check for $265.00 made out to “State of Oregon.”
+Ask them for two copies of the judgment from the conviction you are trying to expunge, if you don’t already have it.
+File the original motion, original declaration, original unsigned order, and one copy of the judgment.

-- Save the remaining copy for your records.
+- Save the remaining copies for your records.

 - Wait about three months.
 If you did it right and you’re eligible, you’ll get an order from the court setting aside your conviction.
-Keep it, because your record is sealed, and you won’t be able to get another copy of that order without a court order.
+Keep that, because your record is sealed, and you won’t be able to get another copy of that order.